Six-try Castleford demolish limp Hull KR

 |Hull KR (0) 0

-Castleford Tigers turned on the style to demolish Hull KR and extend their poor run of form in Super League.
+Castleford Tigers turned on the style to demolish Hull KR and extend the Robins' poor recent Super League run.

 Cas stormed into a 24-0 half-time lead as George Griffin, Kenny Edwards, Jake Mamo and Jason Qareqare all crossed.

-Rovers' bright start to the second half was dampened by Mamo's interception try before Qareqare added his second.
+Mamo's interception try dampened the visitors' bright start to the second half before Qareqare added his second.

-Ryan Hall was twice denied by try-saving challenges as the Robins were shut out for the second straight Super League match.
+Ryan Hall and Ethan Ryan were both denied by try-saving challenges as the Robins were shut out for the second straight Super League match.

+Hull KR made it six straight wins when they beat Wakefield on 23 April, days after head coach Tony Smith announced his impending departure at the end of the season.

+But since then they have scored just four points in three defeats, going scoreless against Leeds before Shaun Kenny-Dowall's try was all they mustered in their Challenge Cup semi-final loss to Huddersfield.

 Castleford: Watts, McShane, Griffin, Edwards, Lawler, Westerman, Trueman, O'Brien, Qareqare, Fonua, Mamo, Olpherts, Hampshire.